ripanmukherjee/Robotic-Greeter/Installation_Documents/PostgreSQL_pgAdmin_Installation/README.rst

 * A user account with sudo privileges
 * Access to a terminal window/command-line (Ctrl+Alt+T)

-Before continuing with this tutorial, make sure you are logged in as root or a user with sudo privileges.
+Before continuing with this tutorial, make sure to login in as root or a user with sudo privileges.

 Check your version of pip by entering the following::

     $ pip ––version

-There are 2 way you can install the packages:
+There are two way you can install the packages:

 1. Install using Command Prompt.
 2. Install via shell scripts.